 Afternoon: After lunch you will travel through scenic Oak Creek Canyon on our way to the Grand Canyon.
 Travel past the San Francisco Peaks Volcanic Field in Flagstaff and the site of Arizona's highest point, Humphreys Peak, elev.
 12,633 feet.
 Afternoon finds the group arriving at the south rim of Grand Canyon National Park and on to the brink of the world famous chasm.
 If you've never experienced it before, get ready for a thrill!
 Through activities together over the next few days, your guide will help you to understand this world wonder.
 Can you see the North Rim Lodge from the South Rim?
 See if you can find it!
 In a few days you'll be standing there, 1000' higher, and looking back towards the South Rim.
 Hotel check in between 4:00 and 5:00 PM.

-Dinner: Dinner at the Lodge's restaurant.
-Plated meal with many entree choices to choose from as well as a choice of bevarages.
-We will use coupons at the dining facility.
+Dinner: Plated meal at the lodge cafeteria with many entrée choices to choose from, as well as a choice of beverages.
+We will utilize meal vouchers providing ample choices for every palate.
 Other beverages available for purchase at your own cost.

 Evening: After dinner, walk or take the free park shuttle to the Shrine of Ages Auditorium or McKee Amphitheater (depending on the season) for a National Park Service ranger presentation.
 All topics relate to Grand Canyon themes, change nightly and are kid friendly.

 Activity note: Walking along the rim on paved trail at 7000' elevation.
 Walk a short distance down the Bright Angel Trail on a wide, dirt trail with elevation change of no more than 500' in 1/2 mile.
+Travel to Grand Canyon's airport for a scenic flight over Grand Canyon.
+Fly in a dual engine "Vistaliner" aircraft, comfortably seating 19.
 Total walking for the day is approximately 2 miles.

 Morning: After breakfast the group will depart for a walking tour of the historic Grand Canyon Village with your group leader/naturalist.
 Walk along the rim to learn about the formation of this world wonder and its "layer cake of stone".
 See famous village area landmarks including the Kolb Brothers Photo Studio and the buildings of Fred Harvey designer Mary Jane Colter - including the Bright Angel Lodge, Lookout Studio and the Hopi House.
 To the east, visit the El Tovar Hotel, one of the great lodges in the National Park system.
 A discussion on free time options and activities for the upcoming afternoon will be included.
 Especially for kids: A walk down part of the famous Bright Angel Trail will be offered before lunch for those wishing to participate in this short but steep hike.

-Lunch: Enjoy a plated lunch at the Maswik cafe, a short walk from the historic village and near the Bright Angel trail-head and Hermit's Rest shuttle interchange.We will utilize meal vouchers providing ample choices for every palate.
+Lunch: Plated at the Maswik cafe, a short walk from the historic village and near the Bright Angel trail-head and Hermit's Rest shuttle interchange.We will utilize meal vouchers providing ample choices for every palate.

-Afternoon: After lunch, the afternoon is free to explore the South Rim and environs.
+Afternoon: Drive to the Grand Canyon airport to weigh in and then board a 19-passenger fixed wing plane for a thrilling flight over the Grand Canyon.
+For more information regarding the Vistaliner and a complete listing of the aircraft's safety features and amenities, see Grand Canyon Airlines equipment page at: www.grandcanyonairlines.com/equipment/vistaliner The size of the canyon is immense and while hiking into the canyon and standing on its rim gives great perspective, the overflight will amaze you.
+After returning from the flight, the afternoon is free to explore the South Rim and environs.
 Using the park pocket guide and map, participants can choose from a variety of activities and viewpoints.The historic Grand Canyon Village, Hermit's Rest West Rim shuttle, Yavapai Point, bike rentals, and rim walks are all popular activities.
 The free park shuttle allows anyone to access various points on the South Rim.
 Your group leader can assist with choosing from the options available.

 Evening: Shuttle to Mather Point for a Grand Canyon sunset!
 Mather Point will offer late evening shadows and light in the canyon and sweeping rim views.
 Tonight, for those interested, attend a presentation by a Grand Canyon National Park ranger.
 It may be inside or outside and may be in the dark, so prepare by bringing a flashlight and a jacket.

-Activity note: Travel to Grand Canyon's airport, a short distance outside the park, for a scenic flight over the Grand Canyon.
-Fly in a dual engine "Vistaliner" aircraft.
-The aircraft can comfortably carry 19 passengers.
-Travel the scenic East Rim 1/2 hour (about 20 miles) to Desert View.
+Activity note: Travel the scenic East Rim 1/2 hour (about 20 miles) to Desert View.
 Climb the fabled Watchtower; walk up to 1 mile at Desert View.
-Travel 1.5 hours to Lee's Ferry.
-Walk a short distance through sand to the Colorado River in Grand Canyon.
+Travel 1.75 hours to Lee's Ferry (110 miles); walk short distance through sand to Colorado River.
+Travel to North Rim, 2 hours (90 miles).

-Afternoon: After lunch we exit the park and enter the western edge of the Navajo Reservation and travel through the Painted Desert.
-We will cross the Colorado River at Marble Canyon and visit historic Lee's Ferry on the banks of the Colorado River.
+Afternoon: We'll visit historic Lee's Ferry on the banks of the Colorado River.
 Especially for kids: Enjoy one of the most unique beaches in the world at Lee's Ferry Beach where, on the opposite side of the river, a vertical cliff of Grand Canyon rock 500' high rises up to stun the senses.
-Explore a few of the other-worldly mushroom rocks -- hmm? how did they form this way? -- in the area and check into the Marble Canyon Lodge in late afternoon.
+Explore a few of the other-worldly mushroom rocks -- hmm? how did they form this way? -- in the area.
+Following a dip in the cool (cold!) water of the Colorado River, continue along the base of the Vermilion Cliffs and rise onto the cool, verdant Kaibab Plateau, with its spruce, fir and aspen forest en route to the North Rim of Grand Canyon.
+Check in to the North Rim Lodge in the late afternoon.

 Evening: Especially for kids: We’ll gather at the lodge for a secret "Kids Only" activity led by our Group Leaders!
 Shhhhh!

-Morning: In the morning we depart Marble Canyon after breakfast and travel to the North Rim to maximize our time at this incomparable destination.
-Continue along the base of the Vermilion Cliffs and rise onto the cool, verdant Kaibab Plateau, with its spruce, fir and aspen forest.
-Our first stop will be Point Imperial, the highest viewpoint in the park at 8803 feet.
+Morning: Wake up only a short distance from views of the Grand Canyon from the North Rim.
+Enjoy a Grand Canyon sunrise on your own, if you decide to get up that early!
+Following breakfast, take a nature walk with a National Park Ranger (or with your group leaders if program is not offered).
+Mid-morning we'll travel to Point Imperial, the highest viewpoint in the park at 8803 feet.
 Is this the highest you've ever been before?
 You group leader/naturalist will point out Grand Canyon and regional landmarks (some up to 100 miles away).
 Discussions may include regional geography, canyon trails, California condors, the controversial 'beefalo' and fire ecology.
-Picnic lunch on site.

 Lunch: Sack lunch includes a deli-style sandwich, chips, fresh fruit and cookie.

-Activity note: Transfer to Phoenix approximately 6 hours of travel on the motor coach with scenic stops and lunch on the Navajo Reservation.
+Activity note: Transfer to Phoenix approximately 6 hours and 350 miles of travel on the motor coach with scenic stops and lunch on the Navajo Reservation.

 Morning: After breakfast, depart Grand Canyon and re-trace our steps towards Phoenix with a stop at the historic Navajo Bridge.
 During our stop at the Navajo Bridge, walk across it and marvel at the 500' chasm below and the waters of the Colorado River.
 Look for California condors sunning themselves or perching under the new adjacent bridge.
 You may spot fishermen down below, giving you a real sense of the immensity of the Canyon, even here.
 Continue to the historic 1916 Cameron Trading Post.
 Native American arts and crafts galore are on display at the historic Cameron Trading Post.